LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_compile_1.rst.txt

 code.
 When no recognized Logtalk or Prolog extension is specified, the compiler tries first to append a Logtalk source file extension and then a Prolog source file extension.
 If that fails, the compiler tries to use the file name as-is.
+The recognized Logtalk and Prolog file extensions are defined in the :term:`backend adapter files <adapter file>`.

-When this predicate is called from the top-level, relative source file paths are resolved using the current working directory.
+When this predicate is called from the top-level interpreter, relative source file paths are resolved using the current working directory.
 When the calls are made from a source file, relative source file paths are resolved using the source file directory.

 Note that only the errors related to problems in the predicate argument are listed below.
 This predicate fails on the first error found during